emcodenet/geocalc/README.md

-It should be fairly easy to port this in different languages.
+It should be fairly easy to port this to different languages.

 Related links: